 Augusta University is pleased to announce the Career Development Scholar Program.

-The goal of the program is to internally develop independent clinician-researchers
+The long-term goal of the program is to assist researchers in developing their independent

 - Development of a mentored research project, able to be initiated no later than (NLT)